 Research and reports

-Download your free in-depth guide to starting a business from home.
+Download your free in-depth guide to the best small business ideas in the UK.
 Get instant access to expert hints and tips in the click of a few buttons.

 Your email address will be used by Simply Business to keep you posted with the latest news, offers and tips.
 You can unsubscribe from these emails at any time.
 Simply Business

 Despite a challenging period, 68 per cent of small businesses are confident for the year ahead, according to research by Starling Bank.

 Meanwhile, more than three quarters are planning record financial investment in their companies in 2022.